felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 4. Those wishing to authenticate assets must be able to verify protective markings in a way that does not call attention to the fact that they are screening potential targets.
 We call this property *covert inspection*.

-We propose *An Authentic Digital Emblem* (ADEM), a design that solves all these challenges.
-Digital emblems in ADEM are cryptographically signed messages and authenticate an asset as protected under IHL.
-Emblems are distributed actively by these assets using ICMP and DNS in a way that provides covert inspection.
-Emblems are accompanied by endorsements, certificate-like objects signed by independent authorities such as nation states.
-(Note that we use the term 'endorsement' solely to disambiguate from Web PKI certificates.)
-ADEM provides accountability through use of the Certificate Transparency (CT) log infrastructure, where parties commit to their public keys, and ADEM does not require any updates to the Internet's infrastructure.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 # The Problem

-We begin with the requirements for a digital emblem.
-For this, we introduce relevant legal and historical background, describe the problem domain, and finally provide a digital emblem's requirements, which were adapted from the ICRC's report on digital emblems.
-However, whereas the report introduces requirements on a much higher, abstract level and without a detailed consideration of security, we present a comprehensive list of actionable, technical requirements.

 ## Legal and Historical Background